Cosmic Alchemy: How Magnetar Flares Scatter Gold Across the Universe

 Not really.

 It wasn’t forged in the molten belly of our planet, nor conjured up in some hidden terrestrial vault.
-Gold, (along with platinum, uranium, and other precious metals) came to us through fire.
-Through violence.
-Through explosions so colossal they rip the rules of physics in half.
+Gold, (along with platinum, uranium, and other precious metals) came to us through fire and violence so strong it’s impossible for us to even imagine.
+Gold came to us through explosions so colossal they rip the rules of physics in half.

 Until recently, the scientific community believed that neutron star collisions were the prime culprits in this cosmic metalwork.
-Two collapsed stars, spiraling toward each other until they merged in a flash of raw fury, spraying heavy elements like celestial confetti.
+Two collapsed stars, spiraling toward each other until they merged in a flash of raw fury, spraying heavy elements like celestial confetti everywhere they could.

 Meet the magnetar, a kind of neutron star so intensely magnetic it could wipe your credit card from halfway across the galaxy.